barryclark/jekyll-now/_posts/2020-12-20-Snowy-Mtns.md

 title: Snowy Mountain Adventure (4 photos)
 ---

 > Only locals will know what I mean when I say these photos were taken at "The Switchback", and that's all the information I'll provide on this location.
-These are some big photos, give your internet time to load them.

 #### Clearly I'm very happy to be flying and blogging.